isomerpages/nlb-eyeonasia/_india-know-working/06-inspiring-stories.md

 [**The inheritors: Stories of entrepreneurship and success**](https://nlb.overdrive.com/media/3590726){:target="_blank"}

-The Inheritors offers a fascinating behind-the-scenes look at what goes on in Marico, Dabur, Keventers, Berger Paints, Select Group, Antara, Cyril Amarchand Mangaldas, Luxor and Motilal Oswal.
+*The Inheritors* offers a fascinating behind-the-scenes look at what goes on in Indian firms Marico, Dabur, Keventers, Berger Paints, Select Group, Antara, Cyril Amarchand Mangaldas, Luxor and Motilal Oswal.
 The book focuses on culture, family politics, ego battles, business rivalries and more.
-For the inheritors themselves, some take the businesses to even greater heights while others lead them to doom.
+For the inheritors themselves, some took the businesses to even greater heights while others led them to doom.

 Retrieved from OverDrive. *myLibrary* ID login is required to access this ebook.